deepakpremodnair/demo-airline-managemnet-system-console-app/README.md

 # demo-airline-managemnet-system-console-app

 A demo console based application for an Airline bookin system using pure java.
-This is done as part of a project for the Objective Oriented Programming using Java course.
+This is done as part of a project for the Object Oriented Programming using Java course.

 <h1>Introduction</h1>